eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 ### Interview Requirements

 Each team member should conduct at least 2 interviews, with each session lasting 20-30 minutes.
 After conducting interviews, transcribe and clean your transcripts for submission.
+That means 8 interviews for teams of 3 or 4, and 10 interviews for teams of 5.

 ### Analysis Process